aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getRowHeaderCaption() {#getRowHeaderCaption--}

+<b>@deprecated.</b> Please use the 'rowHeaderCaption' property instead.
 Gets the Row Header Caption of the PivotTable.

 ```javascript
 getRowHeaderCaption() : string;